xiaozhong21/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 28: June 18, 2021

+**Today's Progress**: Finished "Fundamentals Part 3" of The Odin Project.

+**Thoughts:** Up to this point, the JS fundamentals are a review of what I have learned from working through the corresponding section on freeCodeCamp.
+But this time I definitely feel more comfortable and confident about the basic JS coding knowledge.
+Practice, practice, practice!

 ### Day 27: June 17, 2021

 **Today's Progress**: Finished half of "Fundamentals Part 3" of The Odin Project.